huynguyen250896/geneSA/README.md

 data (usually coded as 1 = death, 0 = alive).
 Note that samples in rows of clinical data are included in `data` and in exactly the same order before extracting it.

+- Pcut: numeric.
+A user-defined P-value threshold to define statistical significance level.
+Default value is P-value <= 0.05

+- Qcut: numeric.
+A user-defined Q-value threshold to define statistical significance level.
+Default value is Q-value <= 0.05

 Please see & download data [data_n_code](https://github.com/huynguyen250896/geneSA/tree/master/data_n_code) as examples to well grasp the GeneSA's requirement on data structure and its usage. </br>